3D Printing Services | Queue | Filament Recycling | 3D Printing Guidelines

-The Digital Makerspace has eleven 3D Printers to support classroom assignments and personal creativity.
+The Digital Makerspace has several 3D Printers to support classroom assignments and personal creativity.
 We currently offer a mediated printing service, as well as a 3D Printer that can be reserved for use after a training session with our staff.

 Why was my print job cancelled?